Skip to main content

 When an area is not meeting the standard EGLE takes additional steps to bring that area back into attainment.

 The West Michigan nonattainment area includes Berrien County and the western portions of Allegan and Muskegon counties.
-EGLE has opened five related documents for public comment the week of November 3, 2025.
+EGLE held a public comment period for the five related documents The public comment periods closed on December 5, 2025.
+All comments received during the public comment period are being reviewed, and a formal response to comments will be posted.

-These documents cover the West Michigan nonattainment area as a whole, and two specific portions: Berrien County and the western portion of Muskegon County.
-Information on the documents, their public comment periods, and how you can provide feedback are detailed below.
+One document covers the West Michigan nonattainment area as a whole, while the other four include demonstrations addressing two specific portions: Berrien County and the western portion of Muskegon County.
+Information on the documents, are detailed below.

 West Michigan Nonattainment area